Politics of Morocco: Executive branch

 The constitution grants the king extensive powers; he is both the secular political leader and the "Commander of the Faithful" as a direct descendant of the Prophet Mohammed.
 He presides over the Council of Ministers; appoints the prime minister following legislative elections, and on recommendations from the latter, appoints the members of the government.
 While the constitution theoretically allows the king to terminate the tenure of any minister, and after consultation with the heads of the higher and lower Assemblies, to dissolve the Parliament, suspend the constitution, call for new elections, or rule by decree, the only time this happened was in 1965.
 The King is formally the chief of the military.
 Upon the death of his father Mohammed V, King Hassan II succeeded to the throne in 1961.
 He ruled Morocco for the next 38 years until he died in 1999.
 His son, the King Mohammed VI, assumed the throne in July 1999.

 Following the March 1998 elections, a coalition government headed by opposition socialist Abderrahmane Youssoufi and composed largely of ministers drawn from opposition parties, was formed.
 Prime Minister Youssoufi's government is the first government drawn primarily from opposition parties in decades, and also represents the first opportunity for a coalition of socialist, left-of-centre, and nationalist parties to be included in the government until October 2002.
 It was also the first time in the modern political history of the Arab world that the opposition assumed power following an election.
 The current government is headed by Aziz Akhannouch, who was appointed by King Mohammed VI after his party won a plurality of seats in the September 2021 general election.
 His cabinet was sworn in on 7 October.

 Legislative branch

-Since the constitutional reform of 1996, the bicameral legislature consists of two chambers.
-The Assembly of Representatives of Morocco (Majlis al-Nuwab/Assemblée des Répresentants) has 325 members elected for a five-year term, 295 elected in multi-seat constituencies and 30 in national lists consisting only of women.
-The Assembly of Councillors (Majlis al-Mustasharin) has 270 members, elected for a nine-year term, elected by local councils (162 seats), professional chambers (91 seats) and wage-earners (27 seats).

-The Parliament's powers, though limited, were expanded under the 1992 and 1996 constitutional revisions and include budgetary matters, approving bills, questioning ministers, and establishing ad hoc commissions of inquiry to investigate the government's actions.
-The lower chamber of Parliament may dissolve the government through a vote of no confidence.
+The House of Representatives: The House of Representatives consisted of 395 members elected by direct suffrage through a list system vote as follows: